Table of Contents

 Parting Beads – The beading that separate or ‘part’ the top and bottom sashes.

-Glazing Bar – The fine timber moulding used to divide a sash light with multiple panes of glass.
+Glazing Bar for Divided Lights – The fine timber moulding used to divide a sash light with multiple panes of glass.

-Horns / Joggles – A shape cut into the extended style of the sash frame.
+Sash Horns / Joggles – A shape cut into the extended style of the sash frame.
 Introduced during the Victorian era when sheets glass was being produced in much larger sizes.
 Without the support of glazing bars the top sash meeting rail required more strength to stop the mortice joint from breaking out.
 The style of sash horns can vary between regions but will generally conform to one of the following profiles.

 Sash Window Draught-Seals